You're viewing documentation for release 6 (LTS). Looking for a different release?

 For example, an invitation can be created and sent through 10Duke Enterprise by email to the device administrator, who needs to accept the invitation on the device where your software application is running.
 The invitation recipient doesn’t need to be a registered user in 10Duke Enterprise.

-3. The client application sends a request to accept the invitation to 10Duke Enterprise.
+The client application sends a request to accept the invitation to 10Duke Enterprise.

 The request must include the invitation token.
 If the device client was already registered, also include the access token to make an authorized request.

 For a new device client, 10Duke Enterprise returns the client details.
-From the response, your client application must store the unique ID of the client (id), and the client ID (clientId, the OAuth client_id) and client secret (clientSecret, the OAuth client_secret) needed for authentication.
+From the response, your client application must store the unique ID of the client (id), and the client ID and client secret needed for authentication (clientId and clientSecret, the OAuth client_id and client_secret).
+After this, the new device client can authenticate itself and get an access token.

 API operations